JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ### Reducing Boiler Plate Code
 + Creating a custom attribute and inheriting from `MOptionsAttribute` will let you use the constructor of the custom attribute to set multiple values.
 The attribute can then be used on multiple monitored members to apply its settings.
 + Any formatting or meta attribute applied to a class is also applied to every monitored member declared within it.
 Attributes directly applied to a member within such a class will always override the class scoped values meaning that you can still apply individual options to members within such a class.
 The `[MTag]` attribute is the only attribute that will is not overridden but added.
 This means that tags applied to a class scope will apply to every monitored member of that class even if these members have a custom tag attribute themselves.
++ Any formatting or meta attribute applied to a custom attribute that inherits from `[MAttributeCollection]`  will be added to monitored member with that custom attribute.
+This is a similar way like the fist option of this list but does not require overriding a constructor.
+It acts more like a bridge or proxy.

-> The three code segments below effectively all do the same but with different approaches.
+> The code segments below all do the same but with different approaches.

 ```c#
 class MyClass